andlo/mycroft-skills-list-gitbook/skills/mycroft-skill-dirtytalk.maxpivo.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 # Dirty Talk
 ### _mycroft-skill-dirtytalk.maxpivo_
 ## About:

-* "Talk Dirty" - Run of the mill dirty talk
+"Talk Dirty" - Run of the mill dirty talk
-* "Filthy" - A little more X rated
+"Filthy" - A little more X rated
-* "Nasty" - X Rated and intended to be offensive
+"Nasty" - X Rated and intended to be offensive
-* "Filthy Joke" - Will tell you a one-liner.
+"Filthy Joke" - Will tell you a one-liner.

 ## Skill information:
 **Github:** | [https://github.com/maxpivo/mycroft-skill-dirtytalk](https://github.com/maxpivo/mycroft-skill-dirtytalk)